usefsame7/Timestamp--Microservice-API/README.md

    The API provides several endpoints for timestamp functionality.

-   - To convert a date string into Unix and UTC timestamps and store it in the database :
+   - To convert a date string into Unix and UTC timestamps and store it in the database:

      ```
      POST /api/:date_string
      ```

-     The API will respond with the stored timestamp object :
+     The API will respond with the stored timestamp object:

      ```json
      {
-       "_id": "609f19c2625e6776d8fc5d88",
        "unix": 1621824000000,
        "utc": "Mon, 24 May 2021 00:00:00 GMT",
      }
      ```

-   - The API will return the current time in a JSON object with a unix key :
+   - The API will return the current time in a JSON object with a unix key:

      ```
-     GET /   => empty date parameter
+     GET /
      ```

-     ---
+     The API will respond with the timestamp object matching the provided ID.

+   - To delete a specific stored timestamp object by ID:

+     ```
+     DELETE /api/timestamp/:id
+     ```

+     Example usage:

+     ```
+     DELETE /api/timestamp/609f19c2625e6776d8fc5d88
+     ```

+     The API will